passthejoe/zen-of-debian/the_daily_update.md

 ## The daily update

-Western culture tells us that repetition is bad.
+Repetition is bad, Western culture tells us.

-Repetition is mindless, we are told.
+Repetition is mindless, it says.

+But how do you get good at something?
+How do you _achieve mastery_?

+Knowing what you're doing is important.
+You can read 100 books about how to play the violin.
+There are very likely violin methods going back hundreds of years.

+If you read a couple dozen violin methods, you'd know a lot about the violin: how they're made, how they're tuned, how they're played.

+But eventually you need to get your hands on a fiddle, put it under your chin and start sawing away with a horsehair bow.
+The instruction of a good teacher will help.
+It's probably mandatory.

+Then you need to _get good_.

+How do you do that?
+There's really only one way.

+You do that thing.
+Many, many, many times.
+Every day.
+For as long as it takes.
+Understanding and knowledge are important, but _doing well_ takes _doing often_.

 Yet we are told mastery is good.
+So how do you arrive at mastery?

 But it's better when that mastery is the result of pure genius and not relentless, repetitious toil.

 But even geniuses need to practice.